Joe Ritchie

-Joseph Ritchie (January 1, 1947 - February 22, 2022), better known as Joe Ritchie, was an options and commodities trader.
-In 1977, he founded Chicago Research and Trading (CRT) and served as the head of Fox River Partners at the time of his death.
-Ritchie had ten children and was married to his wife, Sharon Ritchie, for over fifty years.
+Joseph Jay Ritchie (January 1, 1947 – February 22, 2022), better known as Joe Ritchie, was an options and commodities trader.
+In 1977, he founded Chicago Board Crushers, later renamed Chicago Research and Trading (CRT) and served as the head of Fox River Partners at the time of his death.
+Ritchie had ten children and was married to Sharon Ritchie for over fifty years.

 Early career

 Ritchie attended Wheaton College, where he studied philosophy.
 After graduating in 1969, he worked as a bus driver for the Chicago Transit Authority.
 Ritchie later worked as a guard at the Cook County Jail.
 While there, Ritchie's life took a new direction when a friend handed him a book on how to strike it rich trading commodities.

 In 1970, Ritchie became a programmer for Arthur Andersen.
-It was at Arthur Anderson where he first met Steve Fossett on a project for Marshall Fields.
+It was at Arthur Andersen where he first met Steve Fossett on a project for Marshall Field's.

 In 1976, Ritchie started working the floor of the Chicago Board Options Exchange (CBOE).
 Ritchie's time at the CBOE lasted a short two months, but it was there that he programmed the Black–Scholes formula into his Texas Instruments SR-52.
 This small use of technology led to a huge success on the floor.
 Ritchie later lost interest in trading stock options, and left the CBOE, but before he left, he gave his Texas Instrument calculator, which was programmed with the Black–Scholes formula, to Steve Fossett.

 According to Ritchie, “A trader on the floor with the simplest programming calculators in 1976 instantly became a one-eyed man in the land of the blind.”
 Fossett made a fortune using this calculator and became the single biggest trader on the floor of the CBOE.
 Later, in his book Chasing the Wind, Fossett attributed his success as a trader to Ritchie.

 Ritchie left the Chicago Board Options Exchange (CBOE) in 1976, and returned to trading futures at the Chicago Board of Trade (CBOT).
 Ritchie continued trading futures when he started Chicago Research and Trading (CRT).
 CRT returned to the options business when the CBOT started trading options on futures.

 Chicago Research & Trading (CRT)

-Ritchie founded Chicago Research and Trading (CRT), an options and futures trading firm, in 1977.
+Ritchie founded Chicago Board Crushers, later renamed Chicago Research and Trading (CRT), an options and futures trading firm, in 1977.

 CRT was also one of the first to computerize the options value theory as they pioneered computer-driven trading strategies.
 In 1985, Institutional Investor Magazine stated, “CRT rides a wave of heady profits, thanks to its computer-driven trading strategies.”
 CRT's capacity to value options far more precisely enabled them to narrow the bid/ask spread in the options market.
-In 1988, The Wall Street Journal wrote, “CRT’s secret is a computer system that uses one of the most sophisticated trading models in the securities industry.
+In 1988, The Wall Street Journal wrote, “CRT's secret is a computer system that uses one of the most sophisticated trading models in the securities industry.
 By monitoring differences in the options and futures prices, the model developed mainly by Mr. Ritchie, the firm executed more than $2.5 billion in trades each day.”